• Skip to primary navigation

 What is the Trick to Making the Best French Toast?

 Here are our easy recipe tips to making the best French Toast or Pain Perdu like in France.
-By following these tips, you'll avoid making the most common mistakes in making it:
+By following these tricks, you'll avoid making the most common mistakes in making it:

 • Quality ingredients.
 The better the bread, the better the toast - and it will be fluffy.